bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/03_C/02_Other_programming_models.rst

 To improve COMPSs performance in some cases, C/C++ binding offers the possibility to use programming models inside tasks.
-This feature allows the user to exploit the potential parallelism in their application’s tasks.
+This feature allows the user to exploit the potential parallelism in their application's tasks.

 OmpSs